Bright Futures Renewal Eligibility

 Study Abroad – Students who were in the study abroad program and the grades were not reported to OSFA.
 Grades must be posted before submitting the form.

 Exclusion of High School Dual Enrollment course(s) – Students who will like to exclude their high school dual enrollment course(s) from the calculation of the overall cumulative GPA.

 Summer Hours – Students who were enrolled in summer courses at another institution and were eligible for Restoration.

-For 2009-2010 high school graduates and thereafter: If Bright Futures renewal requirements were not met during the first year of funding, Summer GPA may be earned during the summer after spring evaluation to meet the scholarship requirements.
+If Bright Futures renewal requirements were not met during the first year of funding, Summer GPA may be earned during the summer after spring evaluation to meet the scholarship requirements.
 This will be the One-Time Restoration opportunity.

 **If summer courses were taken at UCF they will be reported automatically to OSFA.